Private, In-Home Tutoring in Kamloops, British Columbia

-SchoolTutoring Academy’s tutoring programs for Kamloops students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Kamloops, British Columbia students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students in Kamloops learn based on the design of the curriculum created by the Ministry of Education.
 The curriculum is a framework that specifies the targets for learning in each subject throughout all grade levels.
 The targets are referred to as Prescribed Learning Outcomes (PLOs) and they outline what a student should be learning.
 Alternative programs like Advanced Placement (AP) and International Baccalaureate (IB) have unique curriculum designed for their purposes; these curriculum have been approved by the Ministry of Education for use in the public schools.